 “Yes!
 Awesome!
 Thank you! cool…can we play UNO?” was his reply.

 So we played 3 rounds of UNO.
-We giggled.
-We laughed.
-We negotiated funny rules.
-We laughed more.
+We giggled and laughed.

 Soon enough he ran off to play in his room and I went back to reading my book.